PremKarira/iiitbdash/README.md

 # IIITB DASH
-A discord bot by rook or crook
+A discord bot by hook or by crook